wet-boew/wet-boew-api-standards/README.md

 ### Continue from

-`continueFrom=` is an offset with a value based on the sort order of results returned as an index.
+`continueFrom=` is an offset with a value based on the sort order of results returned.

 Use `continueFrom=` to reliably request the following page of results without risk of skipping or receiving duplicate rows/objects due to insertions/deletions happening at the same time.